adventuregamestudio/ags/Windows/README.md

 If you are using patched sources from our Allegro fork, the MSVC_SHARED_CRT option will also be present.
 You need that option checked when building library with /MD flag for the Editor, and unchecked when building library with /MT option for the Engine (also see explanation in related section below).
 If you are using official Allegro source, then you'll have to modify generated projects by hand to setup this flag properly.

 Static library built with /MD is expected to be named alleg-static.lib, and one with /MT named alleg-static-mt.lib.
+Debug versions are to be named alleg-debug-static.lib with /MDd flag, and alleg-debug-static-mt.lib for /MTd.

 ### Alfont

 Alfont 1.9.1 sources already come with MSVC projects.
-The ones in our own fork are already set up to have distinct configuration with /MD and /MT compilation flags.
+The ones in our own fork are located in "build/VS2008" subdirectory and already have distinct configurations with /MD and /MT flags set appropriately.

 You need to build only static library project for AGS.

 Static library built with /MD is expected to be named alfont_md.lib, and one with /MT named alfont_mt.lib.
+Debug versions are to be named alfont_md_d.lib with /MDd flag, and alfont_mt_d.lib for /MTd.

 ### OGG, Theora and Vorbis

 All of these come with MSVC projects.
-You may need to make sure there are distinct build configurations with /MD and /MT compilation flags, but other than that just build static libraries, and you are all set.
+You may need to make sure there are distinct build configurations with /MT(d) compilation flags (to link with the Engine only), but other than that just build static libraries, and you are all set.

 ## Building AGS